filamentgroup/gulpicon/README.md

 ## TODO

-1. Move to operation on stream of files, requires alterations to `grunticon-lib`.
+1. Move to plugin/operation on stream of files, requires alterations to `grunticon-lib`.